© 2025 Connecticut Public

 “Drivers actively harass the bikers, even on these roads, even though it's everyone's road, in the end,” Lovell said.

-Connecticut Public reached out to a city spokesperson for traffic accident data in the East End, but the city did not respond.
+Connecticut Public reached out to a city spokesperson for traffic accident data in the East End, but the city did not immediately respond.

 According to the state Department of Transportation’s site, The East End is dangerous for pedestrians, and multiple parts of Boston Avenue are highlighted in the state’s Crash Emphasis Dashboard.